+33 (0)5 47 74 26 85 | contact@novaptech.com

 Aptamers and antibodies are two major players that have revolutionized the way we approach analysis, diagnosis, treatment and research.

-Aptamers are small molecules composed of DNA or RNA that are engineered in the laboratory to bind highly specifically to a given target, be it proteins, viruses, drugs or other chemical compounds.
+Aptamers are small molecules composed of DNA or RNA that are engineered in the laboratory to bind highly specifically to a given target, whether proteins, viruses, bacteria, eukaryotic cells, drugs or other chemical compounds.

-Antibodies, on the other hand, are proteins produced naturally by the immune system in response to the presence of foreign antigens, such as bacteria or viruses.
+Antibodies are proteins produced naturally by the immune system in response to the presence of antigens, such as bacteria or viruses.

 These proteins have the ability to specifically recognize and neutralize these antigens, making them key players in the body’s immune response.

-Discover the potential of Aptamers and their advantages in the debate of Aptamers vs antibodies.
-Learn about the methods of Biomarker analysis and explore the advanced research conducted in our Biotechnology laboratory and the innovative approaches to Biomarker discovery.
+Discover the potential of aptamers and their advantages in the debate of aptamers vs antibodies.
+Learn about the methods of biomarker analysis and explore the advanced research conducted in our biotechnology laboratory and the innovative approaches to biomarker analysis.

-Aptamers are synthetic molecules that can be raised against any kind of target, including toxic or non immunogenic ones.
+Aptamers are synthetic molecules that can be raised against any kind of target, including toxic or non-immunogenic ones.
 They bind their target with affinity similar or higher than antibodies.
 They are 10 fold smaller than antibodies and can be chemically-modified at will in a defined and precise way.
-They can be easily stored and delivered ; they can be reversibly heat-denatured.
-The sourcing is guaranteed with a high batch to batch reproducibility.
+They can be easily stored and delivered ; they can be reversibly heat-denatured and renatured.
+The sourcing is guaranteed with a total batch to batch reproducibility.

 Advantages of Aptamers : in short